Brontojoris/elegoo_start_kit/src/10_ultrasonic/sensor.md

 2. Open the Platform.io panel
 3. Click the PlatformIO Home menu option.
 4. Open [127.0.0.1:8008](http://127.0.0.1:8008)
 5. Login.
-Details are in 1Password.
+Details are in Password Manager.
 6. Search for **HC-SR04 by Martin Sosic** Library and add it to the project
 7. Copy the sample code to  this lesson folder.
 8. Unzip, and tidy up any files.